 Earnings from operations.
 Report earnings from the operation of agreement vessels on your Schedule C or C-EZ (Form 1040) even if you deposit part of these earnings into your CCF account.
-You subtract any part of the earnings you deposited into your CCF account from the amount you would otherwise enter as taxable income on line 41 (Form 1040).
-In the margin to the left of line 41, write "CCF" and the amount of the deposits.
+You subtract any part of the earnings you deposited into your CCF account from the amount you would otherwise enter as taxable income on line 40 (Form 1040).
+Next to line 40, write "CCF" and the amount of the deposits.
 Do not deduct these CCF deposits on Schedule C or C-EZ (Form 1040).